f110/heimdallr/README.rst

 Thus it can be proxying to the backend that likes behind NAT.

 #.
 Decide the backend's name with your proxy admin
 #.
-Generate CSR(Certificate Signing Request) and private key by lag-agent
+Generate CSR(Certificate Signing Request) and private key by heim-agent
 #.
 Send CSR to the proxy admin
 #.
 You got signed certificate from the proxy admin
 #.
-Run lag-agent with signed certificate
+Run heim-agent with signed certificate

 Generate CSR
 +++++++++++++++++

-Generating CSR by lag-agent.
+Generating CSR by heim-agent.
 CSR includes the backend's name. so you have to pass it by an argument.

 .. code:: console

     $ heim-agent --name test --privatekey $HOME/.heimdallr/privatekey.pem

-lag-agent will create a CSR in temporary directory.
+heim-agent will create a CSR in temporary directory.

-Start lag-agent with signed certificate
+Start heim-agent with signed certificate
 +++++++++++++++++++++++++++++++++++++++++++++

 .. code:: console